-Chengdu – the Hub of traveling onto Tibetan Plateau, and also where Tibetan Trekking Travel Co.
-Ltd is based,
+Chengdu, the Hub of traveling onto Tibetan Plateau, is also where Tibetan Trekking Travel Co.
+Ltd is based.

 Why Chengdu – “Pandas, greenery and spicy Sichuanese cuisine”

 By Rebecca Hoyle